 Much like some of the plugins discussed in this article, the MAutopan allows you to create a custom LFO shape and tempo sync it to match your host BPM.
 Additionally, it has a Step Sequencer, which can be utilized to process complex patterns.

-- You can choose between a set of waveforms or create your own waveform
+- Choose between a set of waveforms or create your own waveform

 - All control parameters are fully automatable